brandyodhiambo/TheBibleStudyAPI/README.md

 - Join or leave groups
 - View group details (leader, members, location, time, etc.)
 - Add or remove members from groups
+- Group chat for members to discuss study topics and share insights

 ### Event Management
 - Schedule recurring or one-time Bible study sessions
 - RSVP to study sessions to indicate attendance
 - Send reminders for upcoming sessions
 - View session details and attendance

+### Study Material Management
+- Upload and share study guides, reading plans, and related resources
+- Assign specific Bible readings or study topics for each session
+- Search for study material by keywords, topics, or Bible verses
+- Comment on study materials to share insights and ask questions

+### Prayer Requests
+- Submit prayer requests within a group
+- Track prayer requests and mark them as answered
+- Share testimonies for answered prayers
+- View prayer requests by group or by user

 ### Security
 - JWT-based authentication